evennia/evennia/evennia/contrib/tutorials/tutorial_world/README.md

 very challenging (nor long) gaming experience.
 As such it's of course only skimming the surface of what is possible.

+The tutorial world also includes a game tutor menu example, exemplifying Evmenu.

-## Install
+## Installation

 Log in as superuser (#1), then run

-    @batchcommand tutorial_world.build
+    batchcommand tutorials.tutorial_world.build

-Wait a little while for building to complete and don't run the command again.
-This should build the world and connect it to Limbo.
+Wait a little while for building to complete and don't run the command again even if it's slow.
+This builds the world and connect it to Limbo and creates a new exit `tutorial`.

-If you are a superuser (User `#1`), use the `@quell` command to play the tutorial as intended.
+If you are a superuser (User `#1`), use the `quell` command to play the tutorial as intended.

 ## Comments

-The tutorial world is intended for your playing around with the engine.
+The tutorial world is intended to be explored and analyzed.
 It will help you learn how to accomplish some more advanced effects and might give some good ideas along the way.

 It's suggested you play it through (as a normal user, NOT as Superuser!) and explore it a bit, then come back here and start looking into the (heavily documented) build/source code to find out how things tick - that's the "tutorial" in Tutorial world after all.

 Please report bugs in the tutorial to the Evennia issue tracker.